jiejie-dev/autotag-action/README.md

 This action scans your commit messages for fixed issues and semver changes.
 Use `#major`, `#minor`, or `#patch` tags in your commit messages and autotagger will increase your version tags accordingly.
 If a commit message fixes an issue (using `fixes #issuenbr` style messages), then `autotag-action` will check wether the corresponding issue was labled as `enhancement` that triggers a `minor` release, or a bug fix that will be treated as a `patch`. `autotag-action` also supports prereleases for non-release branches and custom tags.

+Additionally, this action now supports conventional commit types to automatically determine the version increment:

+- If the commit message contains `BREAKING CHANGE:` or starts with `breaking:`, the major version will be incremented.
+- If the commit message starts with `feat:` or `feature:`, the minor version will be incremented.
+- If the commit message starts with `build:`, `chore:`, `ci:`, `docs:`, `fix:`, `perf:`, `refactor:`, `revert:`, `style:` or `test:`, the patch version will be incremented.

 This action has been inspired by [anothrNick/github-tag-action](https://github.com/anothrNick/github-tag-action), but is written completely in javascript and runs directly within the runner.

 `autotag-action` uses [`Octokit`](https://octokit.github.io/rest.js) for tagging and does not depend on checking out the repository.